nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 either token owner (an account that holds token balance) or by an operator (an account that is permitted to manage tokens on behalf of the token owner).

-Unlike many other standards, FA2 allows to customize the default transfer permission policy (see
+Unlike many other standards, FA2 allows customization of the default transfer permission policy (see
 [FA2 Transfer Permission Policies and Configuration](#fa2-transfer-permission-policies-and-configuration))
 using a set of predefined permission behaviors that are optional.

 This specification defines the set of [standard errors](#error-handling) and error mnemonics to be used when implementing FA2.
-However, some implementations MAY introduce their custom errors that MUST follow the same pattern as standard ones.

 ## General